Montelukast Repurposed

 Inhibiting cysteinyl leukotrienes with montelukast and other leukotriene inhibitors could bring positive results.

 1. Lowering the activity of white blood cells (eosinophils and mast cells) for a lower immune response and less inflammation.
-A immune response that is too high, which is often the case in older people, can increase aging and cellular damage.
+A immune response that is too high and off target, which is often the case in older people, can increase aging and cellular damage.

 2. Reducing cytokine production which results in less damage to healthy cells.